 Best Value Tile

 Walls/Shower: 3x6" or 4x8" subway tile, $1-2/sq ft.
-Classic, cheap, and looks good.
-Or use same 12x24" as floor for seamless look.
+Classic, cheap, looks good.

 Best Value Vanity